ErikDio/galactic-something/README.md

 # galactic-something
-A space shooter game being produced on Python.
+A space shooter being produced on Python.